- Get Involved!

 Left: From the 2012 Competition: The Danti Planetarium Team from left: Abdelhalim El Hilali, Stephen McNeil from Brigham Young University, Luca di Bitonto, Silvia Mazzoni, Simonetta Ercoli, Marco Bagaglia, and Heather Smith.
 Photo by Rosemary McNeil.
 On Right, ShiAnne Kattner from Casper Planetarium (Wyoming), the 2015 winner, at Castello di Brescia.
 Photo by Loris Ramponi.

-An Astronomical Experience in Italy for an American Planetarium Operator
+A Week in Italy for an American Planetarium Operator

 Each year, in the spring, the Serafino Zani Astronomical Observatory (Lumezzane/Brescia) hosts an American planetarium operator, whose native tongue is English, to work with high school students of English.